ABVenu/empowerHerCurriculum/TrialWeek/Day3/InstructorNotes.md

 💡 **Daily Life Use Case:** Expense tracker, attendance, to-do lists, budget planning.

 **Demo:**
+* Open a sheet, demonstrate that a cell can contain data, has power to calculate, show addition by using three cell
 * Create a sheet with these columns: **Sl.
 No | Description | Amount | Total**
 * Add 10–15 rows of sample data.
 * Show how to calculate totals with formulas (`=SUM()`).